As of May 13, 2026

 damage response, leading to cell-cycle arrest, and DNA repair via

 serine-threonine kinase.
-CHK1 inhibition leads cancer cell with
+CHK1 inhibition leads cancer cells with

 high replication stress to apoptosis by inducing further DNA

-damages.
-SMP-3124 is expected to strengthen the anti-tumor
+damage.
+SMP-3124 is expected to strengthen the anti-tumor activity

-activity and weaken side effects by changing pharmacokinetics of
+and attenuate side effects of the CHK1 inhibitor by changing pharmacokinetics of the

 DSP-0390